Nystya/Licenta/README.md

 ls_usgs_level1_scene product.

-After the containers are running and the DB has been initialized, you can start indexing data using make index.
+After the containers are running and the DB has been initialized, you can start indexing data using **make index**.
 Please note that you should change the indexing extents directly in the Makefile.

 Once this is all done, you can connect to the Jupyter Notebook from a browser on